puzpuzpuz/talks/2020-en-embedded-time-series-storage/slides/slides.md

 * Hazelcast IMDG Management Center (MC)
 * Monitoring & management application for IMDG clusters
-* Supports stand-alone and servlet container deployment
+* Supports standalone and servlet container deployment
 * Self-contained application, i.e. .jar file and Java is everything you need
 * Frontend part is built with TypeScript, React and Redux
 * Backend part is built with Java, Spring and IMDG Java client